Polymer/old-docs-site/platform/mdv/template.md

 ## Learn the tech

-Template instances extends the `<template>` element with new attributes for binding data:
+Template Binding extends the `<template>` element with new attributes for binding data:

 1. `bind`
 1. `repeat`